Augie Hoffmann: Rutgers

-On January 7, 2020 it was announced that Augie would join the Rutgers Scarlet Knights as the team's running backs coach and help lead the team to its former glory.
-In 2022 he switched positions and became the team’s offensive line coach.
+On January 7, 2020 it was announced that Augie would join the Rutgers Scarlet Knights as the team's running backs coach.
+In 2022, he switched positions and became the team's offensive line coach.
 It was announced he would not remain with the coaching staff for the 2023 season.

+Columbia

+On August 10, 2023, it was announced that Hoffmann would join the Columbia Lions as the team's tight ends coach.

+Saint Joseph Regional High School (second stint)

+On December 19, 2023, it was announced that Hoffman would return to St. Joe's as their new football coach for the second stint.